A history of Autism diagnostic criteria

 • Too few symptoms or symptoms with minimal severity

-There were also other PDDs that did not have their own sub-category, which were Rett’s disorder and Childhood disintegrative disorder (CDD).
+There were other PDDs that did not have their own sub-category, including Rett’s disorder and Childhood disintegrative disorder (CDD).

-Rett’s disorder is a genetic condition characterized by the development of multiple deficits or regressions after a period of normal functioning or development, usually around age 1 to 2.
-Children with Rett’s disorder develop Autistic-like behaviors.
-Only females are born with the condition.
+Rett’s disorder is a genetic condition characterized by multiple deficits or regressions after a period of normal functioning or development, usually around age one to two years.
+Children with Rett’s disorder develop Autistic-like behaviors; however, only females are born with the condition.

-The DSM-4 described Rett’s disorder as different to Autistic disorder because of this pattern of inheritance and the fact that children with Rett’s disorder develop specific symptoms that don’t usually affect Autistic people specifically, like slowed rate of head growth and decreased mobility.
+The DSM-4 described Rett’s disorder as different from Autistic disorder because of this pattern of its pattern of inheritance, and the fact that children with Rett’s disorder develop specific symptoms that don’t usually affect Autistic people specifically, like slowed rate of head growth and decreased mobility.

-CDD is also a condition in which development and previously acquired skills regresses after birth, but in this case, it’s after at least 2 years of normal development.
+CDD is a condition in which development and previously acquired skills regress after birth, but in this case, it’s after at least two years of normal development.
 This can lead to a presentation of Autistic-like behaviors.

-In the DSM-4, it was distinguished from Autistic disorder due to the fact that Autistic disorder usually presented with developmental changes within the first year of life.
+In the DSM-4, it was distinguished from Autistic disorder because Autistic disorder usually presents with developmental changes within the first year of life.

 How the DSM-5 classifies Autism